jonahsat/AI-ChatBot-Project/README.md

+### This project demonstrates how to use AI locally in the form of a chatbot in your system.
+You do not need an internet connection to run this AI Chatbot after installation.
+This chatbot uses a simple context logic to remember past messages to provide context-based outputs.

+# Steps for Installation:

-# Download Ollama
+## Download Ollama

 1. Download and install Ollama from: https://ollama.com/

 2. Test if Ollama is working by typing `ollama` in Command Prompt

-# Download and Test the model
+## Download and Test the model

 3. Download the LLM with the command:
     $ `ollama pull llama3`